CleverRaven/Cataclysm-DDA/design-doc.md

 **Key Events**:

 *    Return of focus to food security as winter comes closer and survivor needs to work hard on stockpiling
-*    Most other key resources now well stocked - ammo, clothing, armor.
+*    Most other key resources are now well stocked - ammo, clothing, armor.
 Survivor has likely managed to make some deep forays into a few towns, loot a mansion or the upper levels of a Lab.
 *    Although the player isn't equipped to install CBMs or develop higher level mutagens they probably have access to the components now, and can start projects to get them on the go over the winter.
 Likewise for fancier gear and equipment that isn't available readily from raids.
 *    Decreasing focus on wide ranging travel in favor of developing base defenses
 *    May at this point have achieved welding tools